duijnhouwer/DPX/README.md

  * A Windows, Mac OS X, or Linux computer.
 I've tested DPX on Windows 7 SP1, Ubuntu 12.04 and 14.04, and Mac OS X 10.6.8 and 10.9.5.
  * Matlab.
 DPX was tested with 2012b, 2014a and 2014b.
 I expect that any version since the introduction object-oriented syntax (in 2008b) will work.
  * Psychtoolbox-3.
 [Installation instructions](http://psychtoolbox.org/PsychtoolboxDownload).
-Try and test PTB before installing installing DPX, have a look at help Psychdemos.
+Try and test PTB before installing installing DPX, have a look at `help Psychdemos`.
 If this is the first time you run PTB, there will likely be some steps to take, most notably restarting Matlab.
 Carefully read the instructions PTB spews onto the command window.

 ### Installation